Living my dreams, following my passions

 Jamie on top of Everest 2008

 I love photography and the intrinsic challenge.
 My photos have been used in newspapers around the world, and in major climbing magazines.
-Highlights include a 4 page double foldout panorama from the top of Everest in Geo Magazine.
+Highlights include a 4 page double foldout panorama from the top of Everest in Geo Magazine and the cover of Action Asia.

 I wanted to write and thank you both for an amazing trip.
 From the beginning you’ve both been super helpful and informative, and to then see the trip run in a highly professional manner [Luke as leader], we can’t thank you both enough.
 I’m certain that none of us on the trip truly understand the effort and organization that goes into a trip we’ve just experienced.
 Given the weather earlier in the trip, you both did an incredible job to keep the original itinerary in place, efforts we really appreciate.